 Students must follow local risk management processes to seek approval for travel for the purposes of domestic student placements.
 There are currently no additional institution-wide measures in place to approve travel for this purpose.
 You will need to note COVID-19 as a risk within the Risk Assessment and adopt appropriate mitigation strategies.

 The University has been closely monitoring the COVID-19 situation to ensure the safety, health and wellbeing of our students.

-Due to the continuing uncertainty around when international borders will reopen and when it will be safe to resume travel, the University has made the difficult decision to suspend outbound mobility programs, up to and including Semester 1, 2022 exchange and short-term overseas programs during the summer break.
+When Australia’s international borders were closed the University made the difficult decision to suspend student mobility programs, up to and including Semester 1, 2022.

 With all outbound mobility programs being suspended, the status of your Semester 1, 2022 application will be updated to ‘Program Suspended by USyd: COVID-19’.
 Your application will not be deferred and you will have to start a new application on the Global Mobility Database if you wish to apply for a future semester exchange program.